 These are only a few samples, and the Valley of Flowers is host to a plethora of other flowering plants all adding to the breathtaking picture frames provided by this area.

 Pushpawati River Valley is the beautiful and indispensable part of the Valley of Flowers region in the Indian state, of Uttarakhand.
-The Pushpawati River flows through the center of the Valley of Flowers, enhancing its heavenly scenery. the valley, celebrated for its varied and fertile alpine vegetation is crossed with streams of meandering Pushpawati River.
+The meandering Pushpawati River flows through the Valley of Flowers, enhancing its heavenly scenery with its streams.
+The Pushpawati River winds through the valley, known for its rich and diverse alpine vegetation.

 The river valley acts as a lifeline for the whole ecosystem, supporting all manner of rich life in this area.
 Hailed from the run-off glacier water of neighboring hills, it trickles down along the valley giving rise to that ecosystem where there are so many species of wildflowers grow abundantly.
 The Pushpawati River Valley is not only a geographical form but also an ecological factor that keeps intact stability in the biodiversity scale within Flowers’ Valley itself